Urban Pulse Terms of Service

 18.1 Changes to these Terms

 We may update these Terms from time to time.
 When we do, we will change the "Last updated" date and increment the version number.
 For material changes that affect your rights or obligations, we will notify you by email (to the address on your account) or by an in-app notice at least 14 days before the change takes effect.
 Continuing to use the Platform after a change takes effect means you accept the updated Terms.
 If you do not accept the change, you may stop using the Platform and close your account.
+Changes apply only from their effective date and do not affect rights or obligations that have already accrued.
+If you are a nominated Recipient opening a single document via a secure link, the version of these Terms in force when that link was issued governs that transaction.

 18.2 Governing law and jurisdiction